kerberos-io/factory/README.md

 - OpenEBS for storage
 - MongoDB for structuring information (configs)
-- MetalLB to provide a loadbalance (for Nginx or Traefik)
+- MetalLB to provide a loadbalancer (for Nginx or Traefik)